mobinym/mobinym/README.md

 <h3>👨‍💻 &nbsp; About Me</h3>

-- 🤔 &nbsp; Sabzlearn Javascript Courses Coach
+- 🤖 &nbsp; Artificial Inteligence Programmer
-- 🎓 &nbsp; Student of IT Subject In University
+- 🎓 &nbsp; Student of CE Subject In University
 - 💼 &nbsp; Working as a Mern Stack Developer
 - 🌱 &nbsp; Learning Git & Github
 - ✍️ &nbsp; Coding And Drinking Coffee Are My Hobby :))